Single Touch Payroll obligations

-STP aims to streamline payroll functions with your business tax and super reporting obligations to the ATO.
-This means employers can report payments such as salaries and wages, Pay As You Go (PAYG) withholding tax, and superannuation information to the ATO as they run their payroll.
+Single Touch Payroll aims to streamline payroll functions with your business tax and super reporting obligations to the ATO.
+This means employers can report payments such as wages and salaries, Pay As You Go (PAYG) withholding tax, and superannuation information to the ATO as they run their payroll.

 - Large employers should have been reporting through STP since 1 July 2019.

 - Small employers with 19 or less employees were given some extra time, with an obligation to report through STP any time before 30 September 2019.

 The transition has been gradual and the ATO is providing flexible options and deferrals, especially for those employers who weren’t already using payroll software or micro employers with less than four employees.

 There’s a list of Single Touch Payroll compliant software providers here, and some employers can engage a third party, such as a registered tax or BAS agent, or a payroll service provider to complete the STP reporting on their behalf.